maxant/angular_serviceexploration/README.md

 - read rest of DI chapter
 - play with different service types
-- fix styling of menu to be a proper span on the left -
+- fix styling of menu to be a proper span on the left
+- what is the point of the "declarations" attribute on the @NgModule annotation in `app.module.ts`
+- forms
+-